I'm worried about my data privacy! What guarantees can you give?

 I don't know whether my laptop is suitable!

 If you think it's too old, it's probably is too old.
 If it says 'Celeron' or 'Pentium' anywhere, it's too old.
 If it says 'i3', 'i5' or even 'i7' then it's probably great!
-The most reliable test of whether it is suitable is when you purchased it was new.
 If you're unsure just send us a picture and we'll let you know.
-And if it doesn't suit, we've created a directory for you to send it elsewhere!
+And if it doesn't suit, we've created a directory for you to send it elsewhere (visit Donate Your Device)!

 I don’t have a charger.
 Is this okay?